GingaaBread/GNOStatic/src/advanced/sets/list.md

 This is different from many other languages!
 :::

-If you want to instantiate the list to null, you have to do that manually like so:
+If desired, lists must be manually instantiated to null:

 ```gno
 string[,] shoppingList = null
 ```

-When instantiating a list, you can also provide list items of the same type as the list.
+When instantiating a list, an array of items of the same type as the list can be provided.
 They are added in the order of declaration from left to right.

 ```gno